 Use the Stairs Instead of the Elevators or Escalators at Work

 Now, obviously, if you’ve got to go 20 floors up, give yourself some grace in not taking all 20 flights.
 But you can certainly go two or three, then use the elevator the rest of the way.
-If you need to use an escalator, you can still walk up and down it while it’s moving; that still counts.
+If you need to use an escalator, continue to walk it while it’s moving; that still counts.

 RELATED: 13 Fun Workplace Wellness Challenge Ideas Your Employees Will Enjoy